-Busidana 0

-Issue & Legislative Provisions Commentary

-Reference

-(e) contracts proposed to be made by it; or (f) starting or defending legal proceedings involving the local government; or (g) any action to be taken by the local government under the Planning Act, including deciding applications made to it under that Act; or (h) other business for which a public discussion would be likely to prejudice the interests of the local government or someone else, or enable a person to gain a financial advantage.
+Drovisions Commenten Issue & Legislative Reference Provisions Commentary Reference (a) contracts proposed to be made by (e) contracts proposed to be made by it; or (f) starting or defending legal proceedings involving the local government; or (g) any action to be taken by the local government under the Planning Act, including deciding applications made to it under that Act; or (h) other business for which a public discussion would be likely to prejudice the interests of the local government or someone else, or enable a person to gain a financial advantage.
 (2) A resolution that a meeting be closed must state the nature of the matters to be considered while the meeting is closed.
-(3) A local government or committee must not make a resolution (other than a procedural resolution) in a
+(3) A local government or committee must not make a resolution (other than a procedural resolution) in a closed meeting.

-Talagarfaransina (I.O. closed meeting.

 Teleconferencing (LG Regulation Section 275) (1) Teleconferencing is the use of a telephone, video conferencing equipment or other means of instant communication that allows a person to take part in discussions as they happen.
 (2) A local government may allow a person to take part in a meeting by teleconferencing.
 (3) A councillor taking part in a meeting by teleconferencing is taken to have attended the meeting if- (a) the councillor was simultaneously in audio contact with each other person at the meeting; and (b) the local government approved the teleconferencing arrangement.

-Department: Organisational Services Group: Corporate Governance Approved: General Meeting Date of Approval: 17 June 2015 Effective date: 17 June 2015

-11.2.2 LOCAL LAW NO.2 - REGISTER - DOG OFF-LEASH AREAS

-Attachment: Local Law No.2 (Animal Management) - Register

-- Animals in Public Places
+11.2.2 LOCAL LAW NO.2 - REGISTER - DOG OFF-LEASH AREAS Objective Reference: A190422 Reports and Attachments (Archives) Attachment: Local Law No.2 (Animal Management) - Register - Animals in Public Places Authorising Officer: Nick Clarke General Manager Organisational Services Responsible Officer: Luke Wallace Group Manager Corporate Governance Report Author: Craig Dickson Corporate Governance and Policy Adviser

-Nick Clarke

-Responsible Officer: Luke Wallace

-Group Manager Corporate Governance

-Report Author: Craig Dickson

-Corporate Governance and Policy Adviser